Moving to a New City - All You Need To Know

 Costs calculation - financial feasibility

 Making sure you have enough money to sustain you while looking for a job in a new city is the first preparatory step in moving without a job.
 This will be added to all costs associated with moving.
 Let your focus be on six months’ rent or large down payment, with food, utilities, and living expenses.
 Your confidence and prospects for securing a new job are included in this decision.
 Put the contacts/networks and skills you will acquire in the new place together with your flexibility in your employment pursuits.
-The money you will have to reserve for sustenance will not be much if there’s possibility that you will secure a job quickly or you are ready to take a temporary job to cater for your expenses.
+The money you will have to reserve for sustenance will not be much if there’s a possibility that you will secure a job quickly or you are ready to take a temporary job to cater to your expenses.
 This will be compared to what you will have to reserve when you are waiting for a long-term job, or you have particular skills.
 You will want to make sure you have what it takes to cater to your household needs immediately you move in considering today’s economy.
 You don’t want to move back home poor just 90days after moving to a new city.
 These tips will go a long way for your cost evaluation:

 - Prepare a spreadsheet for your potential income and your important expenses of the new town, noting that costs may be higher there.